-- 8.2 Determining the Rating 'Ru' in a given event of a previously unrated player. - 8.21 If an unrated player scores zero in his first event his score is disregarded.
-First determine the average rating of his competition 'Rc'. - (a) In a Swiss or Team tournament: this is simply the average rating of his opponents. - (b) The results of both rated and unrated players in a round-robin tournament are taken into account.
-For unrated players, the average rating of the competition 'Rc' is also the tournament average 'Ra' determined as follows: - (i) Determine the average rating of the rated players 'Rar'. - (ii) Determine p for each of the rated players against all their opponents.
+- 8.2 Determining the initial rating 'Ru' of a player. - 8.2.1 If an unrated player scores zero in their first event this score is disregarded.
+Otherwise, their rating is calculated using all their results as in 7.1.4. - 8.2.2 Ra is the average rating of the player's rated opponents. - 8.2.3 If the player scores 50%, then Ru = Ra.

-Then determine dp for each of these players.
+If they score more than 50%, then Ru = Ra + 20 for each half point scored over 50%.

-Then determine the average of these dp = 'dpa'.
+If they score less than 50%, then Ru = Ra + dp

-(iii) 'n' is the number of opponents.
+Ru is rounded to the nearest whole number.

-$$Ra = Rar - dpa \times n/(n+1)$$
+- 8.2.4 If an unrated player receives a published rating before a particular tournament in which they have played is rated, then they are rated as a rated player with their current rating, but in the rating of their opponents they are counted as an unrated player. - 8.3 Determining the rating change for a rated player - 8.3.1 For each game played against a rated player, determine the difference in rating between the player and their opponent, D.

-- 8.22 If he scores 50%, then Ru = Ra - If he scores more than 50%, then Ru = Ra + 20 for each half point scored over 50% - 8.24 If he scores less than 50% in a Swiss or team tournament: Ru = Ra + dp - If he scores less than 50% in a round-robin: $Ru = Ra + dp \times n/(n+1)$. - 8.3 The Rating Rn which is to be published for a previously unrated player is then determined as if the new player had played all his games so far in one tournament.
-The initial rating is calculated using the total score against all opponents.
-It is rounded to the nearest whole number. - 8.4 If an unrated player receives a published rating before a particular tournament in which he has played is rated, then he is rated as a rated player with his current rating, but in the rating of his opponents he is counted as an unrated player.
+A difference in rating of more than 400 points shall be counted for rating purposes as though it were a difference of 400 points.
+In any tournament, a player may benefit from only one upgrade under this rule, for the game in which the rating difference is greatest.

-- 8.5 Determining the rating change for a rated player - 8.51 For each game played against a rated player, determine the difference in rating between the player and his opponent, D. - 8.52 If the opponent is unrated, then the rating is determined at the end of the event.
-This applies only to round-robin tournaments.
-In other tournaments games against unrated opponents are not rated. - 8.53 The provisional ratings of unrated players obtained from earlier tournaments are ignored. - A difference in rating of more than 400 points shall be counted for rating purposes as though it were a difference of 400 points. - 8.55 (a) Use table 8.1(b) to determine the player's score probability PD - (b) $\Delta R = \text{score} PD$.
-For each game, the score is 1, 0.5 or 0. - (c) $\Sigma \Delta R$ x K = the Rating Change for a given tournament, or Rating period. - 8.56 K is the development coefficient.
+- 8.3.2 a) Use table 8.1.2 to determine the player's score probability PD for each game. - b) Delta R = score PD.
+For each game, the score is 1, 0.5 or 0. - c) Sigma Delta R = the sum of Delta Rs for a tournament or Rating Period. - d) Sigma Delta R x K = the Rating Change for a tournament or Rating Period. - 8.3.3 K is the development coefficient.

-K = 40 for a player new to the rating list until he has completed events with at least 30 games.
+K = 40 for a player new to the rating list until they have completed events with at least 30 games.